-Cash costs were \$99.10 per tonne of processed ore and \$1.10 per pound of payable copper produced, which was an increase of 4% and 10% over 2015, respectively (refer to non-GAAP Financial Measures).
-The increase in the cash cost per pound of payable copper net of by products is mainly explained by a negative impact in the cost per processed tonne caused by the national transportation strike and a lower gold credit driven lower gold content relative to copper production in 2016 compared to 2015.
+Cash costs were \$124.38 per tonne of processed ore and \$1.49 per pound of payable copper produced, which were increases of 4.6% and 3.2% over 2017, respectively (refer to non-GAAP Financial Measures).
+The increase in the cash cost per pound of payable copper net of by products is mainly explained by the higher cost per processed tonne, partially offset by a higher gold content value and a decrease in treatment and refining charges.
+The increase in direct mining cost of 15.6% for the same period, partially offset by a 5.2% reduction in the milling, processing and indirect cost, explain the increase in the cost per processed tonne.